RobertoFalconi/GameRatingsPredictor/README.md

 First of all, you need **pip** and **Python** installed.
 If you're on Ubuntu or Debian, make sure you have Python Developer installed with `sudo apt-get install python-dev`.
 If you're on macOS, it should be already installed with Python.
 Otherwise, consider reinstalling Python.
 1. Upgrade pip to the latest version with `pip install --upgrade pip`.
 2. Download the repository and open a terminal inside the root.
-3. Run `sudo pip install -r requirements.txt`, it'll install all the required packages (about 88.4MB).
+3. Run `sudo pip install -r requirements.txt`, it'll install all the required packages.
 4. Now you have two options:
     1. Run `sudo python setup.py install --record files.txt`.
 Now you can run the whole project with the command line `algoritmo` anywhere in the terminal.<br>
 You can uninstall it with `cat files.txt | xargs rm -rf`.